MeisaChi/unit2_repo/Project/project.md

 ```

 ### Algorithms
 In computational thinking, algorithms a plan, a set of step-by-step instructions to resolve a problem.
 In an algorithm, each instruction is identified and the order in which they should be carried out is planned.
+So we used the while loop to get the data once in 5 minutes and put it to the CSV file. we can say that this while loop is one of our algorithms that we made for project.
 ```.py
 arduino = serial.Serial(port='/dev/cu.usbserial-110', baudrate=9600, timeout=.1)
 def read():